The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe X, XI and XIV out to 3.4 Rs: Eclipse Observables

 The \ion[Fe xi]/\ion[Fe x] inferred $T_e$ is quite different from the two line ratios involving \ion[Fe xiv], where it infers a much larger range of temperatures.
 This line ratio indicates that the coronal hole $T_e$ is closer to 1.1 MK with distinct fine-scale plumes of cool plasma emerging into the corona.
 The core of the streamers then is over 1.8 MK in this inference, while the outer corona is quite a bit higher in temperature than the other line ratio inferences.
 While the \ion[Fe xi]/\ion[Fe x] ratio is an interesting map for showcasing small temperature variations in the coronal hole plumes, it is not a very reliable measure of the temperature.
-One reason for this large spread of $T_e$ is that the slope of the \ion[Fe xi]/\ion[Fe x] ionic abundance ratio as a function of $T_e$ is considerably shallower than the other line ratios (see Fig. \ref{fig3}).
+One reason for this large spread of $T_e$ is that the slope of the \ion[Fe xi]/\ion[Fe x] ionic abundance ratio as a function of $T_e$ is considerably shallower than the other line ratios (see Fig. \ref{Fig4}).
 Therefore, a small change in the emission ratio leads to a large change in the inferred temperature.
 The temperature response range of the \ion[Fe x] and \ion[Fe xi] curves alone also does not probe the range above about 1.5 MK effectively; consequently this line ratio is unreliable anywhere outside the coolest regions in the corona.
 The large difference between the \ion[Fe xi]/\ion[Fe x] and the other line ratio $T_e$ inferences perhaps implies that the corona is not isothermal along a single LOS, and so the LOS average is not identical for different line ratio inferences.
+Additionally, average $T_e$ inferences from two line ratios may be biased toward finding temperatures in-between the peak ionization of the temperature response functions (i.e. Fig. \ref{Fig4}) as demonstrated in the EUV by \cite{Weber2005}.
+We intend to explore a more complex $T_e$ inference using all three (or more) of these visible emission lines simultaneously in a future study, as it is beyond the scope of this work.